Economy of Tamil Nadu: Air

 Tamil Nadu has a major international airport, Chennai International Airport, that is connected with 27 countries with more than 500 direct flights every day.
-Other international airports in Tamil Nadu include Coimbatore International Airport, Tiruchirappalli International Airport and Madurai Airport.
+Other international airports in Tamil Nadu include Coimbatore International Airport, Madurai International Airport and Trichy International Airport.
 Chennai International Airport is currently the fourth largest international airport in India after Delhi, Mumbai, and Bangalore has a passenger growth of 18%.
 It also has domestic airports at Salem, Thoothukudi making several parts of the state easily accessible.
 Increased industrial activity has given rise to an increase in passenger traffic as well as freight movement which has been growing at over 21.3 per cent per year.
+Also in 2024, the state government proposed Chennai Greenfield Airport as a greenfield airport project to serve the Chennai Metropolitan Area in the Indian state of Tamil Nadu.
+It is planned to be built near Parandur in Kanchipuram district, and will serve as the secondary airport alongside the existing Chennai International Airport.

 Ports

 Tamil Nadu has four major ports at Chennai, Ennore, Kattupalli and Tuticorin, as well as one intermediate port, Nagapattinam, and seven minor ports, Rameswaram, Kanyakumari, Cuddalore, Colachel, Karaikal, Pamban and Valinokkam of which are currently capable of handling over 73 million metric tonnes of cargo annually (24 per cent share of India).
 All the minor ports are managed by the Tamil Nadu Maritime Board.
 Chennai Port is an artificial harbour situated on the Coromandel Coast in South-East India and it is the second principal port in the country for handling containers.
 It is currently being upgraded to have a dedicated terminal for cars capable of handling 400,000 vehicles by 2009 to be used by Hyundai, Ford and Nissan Renault.
 Ennore Port was recently converted from an intermediate port to a major port and handles all the coal and ore traffic in Tamil Nadu.
 The volume of cargo in the ports grew by 13 per cent over 2005.
 The Tuticorin Port is expanding its facilities at the cost of US$1.6 billion.
 The Sethusamudram Shipping Canal Project will transform the Tuticorin port into a transshipment hub similar to those in Singapore and Colombo.
 The ports are in need of improvement and some of them have container terminals privatised.